Mjliao/wedding-website/content/section/travel-accommodation.md

 **Another option that is right located directly on the sand is the Kaimana Beach Hotel.**

-Book through <a href="https://www.kaimana.com/">Kaimana Beach Hotel</a>.
+Book through <a href="https://www.kaimana.com/" target="_blank">Kaimana Beach Hotel</a>.
 There is a 10% discount if you sign up to their newsletter when promted during checkout.